hanja1500/SIAM-W/README.md

 ### Yewon Min / Suwon Kim / Yohan Lee

 * This is graduation team project for 1st semester, 2024, Major in Industrial Security, DKU, Republic of Korea.
+* Use after Python 3.6
+* Supporting in Linux, Windows, MacOS and More.
 * Usage : ```python main.py```

 * You can wacth the screen pop up like the under screenshot.